The0neThatlooks/CodeCraft/readme.md

 Hello!
-This is my second project, hope you like it.
+This is my second project named CodeCraft, a website entirely made from HTML & CSS to try to teach people the basics of the two styling languages.